LLBBAA/Data_Analysis/README.md

 All visualizations were created in [Tableau](https://public.tableau.com/app/profile/liudmila3799).

 ## Acting
-Adding more advertisement around top stations for casual riders, offer discounts at local stores close to this stations, offer membership options for longer trips.
+Adding more advertisement around top stations for casual riders, offering discounts at local stores close to these stations, and membership options for longer trips.

 Also, full analysis with conclusion and recommendations is shared in [presentation](https://github.com/LLBBAA/Data_Analysis/blob/main/Bicycle%20sharing%20service.pdf).